 Dr. Cathy Thomas

-Dr. Cathy Thomas is the Principal of Cristo Rey Columbus High School which will be opening its doors in 2013.
+Dr. Cathy Thomas is the Principal of Cristo Rey Columbus High School.
 Having dedicated over 20 years to Catholic education, Dr. Thomas is especially dedicated to bringing quality Catholic education to low-income students who might not otherwise have this opportunity.
 Dr. Thomas has previously served as the Principal for Guadalupe Regional Middle School, a Nativity-Miguel school in Brownsville, Texas; and, in 2008, Dr. Thomas moved to Houston, Texas where she was the Principal for Cristo Rey Jesuit College Preparatory School of Houston.
 Dr. Thomas recently moved to Columbus with her husband, Rene Martinez, when he was transferred to the USDA Agricultural Research Station located on the campus of Ohio State University.

 Dr. Thomas grew up in Alliance, OH, and received her BA in mathematics from the College of Wooster in Wooster, OH.
 She began her teaching career as a high school math teacher on the Navajo reservation in Tuba City, AZ, and also has several years of experience in public and “no excuses” charter schools.
 Dr. Thomas completed a Masters of Education in Education Administration at the University of Texas at Brownsville and earned a Doctorate of Education in Curriculum and Instruction from the University of Houston.
 Her dedication to high-quality data-driven instruction, implementation of a rigorous college-preparatory curriculum, and focus on building a strong school culture amongst both students and faculty have resulted in schools which lead the way in achievement and success in their communities.